 What Our Sebring, Florida, Alcohol Rehab Center Offers

 Our alcohol rehab in Florida offers residential treatment to clients to separate them from distractions and triggers that may challenge their recovery at home.
 The first step of our treatment program is medically assisted detox, during which clients are gradually weaned off alcohol to prevent any dangerous withdrawals.
+We offer numerous types of detox programs to help those coming off a variety of substances.

-Following detox, clients may then participate in behavioral therapy programs, including cognitive-behavioral therapy (CBT) and 12-Step groups.
+Following detox, clients may then participate in behavioral therapy programs, including cognitive-behavioral therapy (CBT) and 12-step groups.
 These programs are centered on treating the underlying contributing factors of addiction, such as mental illness, trauma, cognitive distortions, and more.

 If you or someone you know has a drinking problem and can use the help of our alcohol rehab center in Sebring, FL, contact Banyan Treatment Centers to get started.